How SSL Works in smoxy

 - The record exists at your DNS provider

-- It points to the correct target (shown in smoxy)
+- It points to the correct target (shown on the certificate's SANs tab)

 - DNS has had time to propagate

-The CNAME record exists but points to an incorrect target.
-Update the record to point to the target shown in smoxy.
+The CNAME record exists but points to an incorrect target, so it still counts as Missing.
+Update the record to the exact target shown on the certificate's SANs tab.

-A TXT record for _acme-challenge exists alongside or instead of the required CNAME.
+A TXT record for _acme-challenge exists alongside or instead of the required CNAME, which also results in a Missing status.
 Remove the TXT record and ensure only the CNAME record exists.

 Certificate not renewing